rgl/firecracker-playground/README.md

 du -h /tmp/firecracker-vm-alpine0.cow.lvm

 # start a vm in foreground.
+# NB you can login into the vm as root:root.
 # NB to shutdown the vm, use the reboot command or send an sigint to the
 #    firectl (or the firecracker) process.
 KERNEL_DEFAULT_OPTS='ro console=ttyS0 noapic reboot=k panic=1 pci=off nomodules'